Considering electric vehicles for your fleet, but worried about the cost? We’ve got some good news for you.

-The federal government’s new 2019 budget contains key incentives that make EVs more accessible for individuals and businesses across Canada.
+Since May 2019, the federal government has been offering key incentives that make EVs more accessible for individuals and businesses across Canada.

-The Federal Government recently set the following targets to increase EV sales across the country:
+The federal government has the following targets in place to increase EV sales across the country:

 - By 2025, 10% of total vehicle sales should be zero-emission